LANG

 We are pleased to announce that UESHIMA MUSEUM will hold a new collection exhibition, “Thematic Exhibition for Creative Encounters,” starting from June 21, 2025 (Sat).

-This exhibition, which will be the second collection exhibition, will be curated by globally active Yuko Hasegawa, who will serve as director of the 21st Century Museum of Contemporary Art, Kanazawa until March 2025, and will revamp the content of the exhibition.
-In addition, James Turrell's installation work will be newly exhibited as a permanent exhibit.
+This second exhibition of the collection will be renewed under the curatorial direction of Yuko Hasegawa, who served as the director of 21st Century Museum of Contemporary Art, Kanazawa until March 2025.
+In addition, an installation work by James Turrell will be newly exhibited as a part of the permanent collection.

 Dates